AlfrescoArchive/alfresco-dbp-deployment/README.md

 cat ~/.docker/config.json | base64
 ```

 Add the base64 string generated to .dockerconfigjson in secrets.yaml.
-The file should look like this:
+The file should look similar to this:

 ```bash
 apiVersion: v1